xtensor-stack/xtensor/docs/source/external-structures.rst

 You may want to use your own one-dimensional container as a backend for tensor data containers and even for the shape or the strides.
 This is the simplest structure to plug into ``xtensor``.
-In the following example, we define new array and adaptor types for user-specified storage and shape container types.
+In the following example, we define new container and adaptor types for user-specified storage and shape types.

 .. code::